microsoftgraph/microsoft-graph-docs.pt-BR/concepts/people-example.md

 }
 ```

-### <a name="request-a-subsequent-page-of-people"></a><span data-ttu-id="821a8-126">Solicitar uma página subsequente de pessoas</span><span class="sxs-lookup"><span data-stu-id="821a8-126">Request a subsequent page of people</span></span>
+### <a name="request-a-subsequent-page-of-people"></a><span data-ttu-id="2b062-126">Solicitar uma página subsequente de pessoas</span><span class="sxs-lookup"><span data-stu-id="2b062-126">Request a subsequent page of people</span></span>

-<span data-ttu-id="821a8-p106">Se a primeira resposta não contiver a lista completa das pessoas relevantes, você poderá fazer uma segunda solicitação usando *$top* e *$skip* para solicitar páginas adicionais de informações.
-Se a solicitação anterior tiver informações adicionais, a solicitação a seguir obterá a próxima página de pessoas do servidor.</span><span class="sxs-lookup"><span data-stu-id="821a8-p106">If the first response does not contain the complete list of relevant people, you can make a second request using *$top* and *$skip* to request additional pages of information.
+<span data-ttu-id="2b062-p106">Se a primeira resposta não contiver a lista completa das pessoas relevantes, você poderá fazer uma segunda solicitação usando *$top* e *$skip* para solicitar páginas adicionais de informações.
+Se a solicitação anterior tiver informações adicionais, a solicitação a seguir obterá a próxima página de pessoas do servidor.</span><span class="sxs-lookup"><span data-stu-id="2b062-p106">If the first response does not contain the complete list of relevant people, you can make a second request using *$top* and *$skip* to request additional pages of information.
 If the previous request has additional information, the following request gets the next page of people from the server.</span></span>

 ```http
 GET https://graph.microsoft.com/v1.0/me/people/?$top=3&$skip=10
 ```

-<span data-ttu-id="821a8-p107">O exemplo a seguir mostra a resposta.
+<span data-ttu-id="2b062-p107">O exemplo a seguir mostra a resposta.
 Por padrão, cada resposta retorna 10 registros.
-Você pode alterar isso usando o parâmetro de consulta *$top*.
-Este exemplo usa *$top* para limitar a resposta a três registros.</span><span class="sxs-lookup"><span data-stu-id="821a8-p107">The following example shows the response.
+Você pode alterar isso usando o parâmetro de consulta *$top* .
+Este exemplo usa *$top* para limitar a resposta a três registros.</span><span class="sxs-lookup"><span data-stu-id="2b062-p107">The following example shows the response.
 By default, each response returns 10 records.
 You can change this by using the *$top* query parameter.
 This example uses *$top* to limit the response to three records.</span></span>

 ```http
 HTTP/1.1 200 OK